Top 10 Reasons to Visit Sao Tome and Principe

 10) Unspoilt and untouched

-This is definitely one of the best reasons to visit Sao Tome and Principe.
-There aren’t too many destinations left in the world that seem as untouched and unspoilt as this.
+This is one of the best reasons to visit Sao Tome and Principe.
+Few destinations seem as untouched and unspoilt as this.

 For visitors to the island, it is a welcome surprise to enjoy nature in its purest form.